New Zealand Facts – History, Culture, Nature & More

 • The Lord of the Rings movies were primarily filmed in this country, and there are even options for tourists to take a tour of the Hobbiton movie set.

-Other Important Facts and Information of New Zealand for Children
+Other Interesting Facts and Information of New Zealand for Children

-Children are sure to get enamoured by these interesting and incredibly cool facts about the country.
+Children are sure to get enamoured by these interesting and incredibly weird facts about New Zealand.

 • There are more sheep in the country than people.